StreatCodes/blog/posts/meta-gaming.md

 ![Chrome websocket traffic for the game](/assets/meta-gaming/network-traffic.png)

 This is what the raw network traffic looks like, one thing that's immediately obvious is there is a message identifier at the start of the packet. `1F` is used to delineate sent packets, `B8` is used for received (from the clients perspective).
-Following this is the message type a 32 bit little endian integer `216` in this case.
-I've linked up some useful id's as followed:
+Following this is the message length a 32 bit little endian integer `216` in this case.
+We can determine some of the types of messages by their length; I've linked up some useful messages as followed:

-- received `24` - health/mana regenerate
+- received length `24` - health/mana regenerate
-- received `98` - damage dealt
+- received length `98` - damage dealt
-- received `54` - mob moving to new location
+- received length `54` - mob moving to new location
-- sent `12` - use item
+- sent length `12` - use item
-- sent `39` - target mob
+- sent length `39` - target mob

 `54` is useful as I can see where all the monsters are moving around me and their ID's. `98` can be used to track damage my character receive and the monsters I'm attacking. `39` can be used to target monsters to attack and `12` to automatically use health items when necessary.
 It's worth noting that there is no key a user can press to target monsters automatically, also it would likely be easily detectable if I generated fake keyboard events to control the character.
 From what I could tell; programatically generated keyboard events can easily be differentiated from hardware events for security reasons within the browser.
 Regardless you get much more control and precision from network commands.
 To start decoding these messages I logged a bunch of them and started looking for patterns within them, it became clear pretty quick that the messages were encoded somehow, encryption maybe?
 Well... kinda... the messages are [XOR](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_XOR)'d, this is a pretty poor attempt at hiding the underlying data and if real encryption was used I would have had a lot more trouble.
 I basically stared at columns of hex for hours until I noticed reoccurring patterns: